Morse Code Translator Free, Instant, Standard-Compliant

 Supported Characters: A-Z, 0-9, and 18 punctuation marks

-Morse code works on a beautifully simple principle: the most frequently used letters in the English language get the shortest codes.
-The letter E — the most common letter in English — is a single dot ·.
-The letter T is a single dash —.
-Less common letters like Q get longer sequences like ——·—.
-This frequency-weighted design keeps transmission fast and efficient.
+The core design principle is frequency weighting: the most common letters in English get the shortest codes.
+E is a single dot.
+T is a single dash.
+Less common letters like Q use longer sequences.
+This keeps transmission fast without sacrificing accuracy.

-The most famous Morse code sequence is SOS: · · · — — — · · · — three dots, three dashes, three dots.
-It was adopted as the international maritime distress signal following the Titanic disaster in 1912 and remains the most universally recognized signal in the world.
-You can generate SOS audio in seconds using the SOS button on this translator.
+SOS (… — …) is the most recognized Morse code sequence in the world.
+Three dots, three dashes, three dots.
+It was adopted as the international maritime distress signal after the Titanic disaster in 1912 and remains the universal emergency call signal today.

 Did you know?
 The word “PARIS” is used as the standard for measuring Morse code speed in Words Per Minute (WPM).
 At 20 WPM, the word PARIS and its trailing word-space takes exactly 3 seconds to transmit — the international benchmark for Morse speed calibration.